hyphenode/hello-world/README.md

 Syncing the package version with github tags is easy with the `npm version (major|minor|patch)` command.

 This library with also use github actions to automate the process.

+## What I want

+To change directory into `dist` and push to NPM registry, then delete that folder on cleanup.

+I would need to do the following `npm publish --access public`